 In 2018, Lebanon — also at a ‘medium low’ degree of IWRM implementation — presented its first Voluntary National Review, describing the country’s progress on the SDGs at the High-level Political Forum in New York.
 Water management has already been underlined by the government as key to the sustainability of economic sectors that are crucial to the country, such as industry, tourism and agriculture.

 Improving access to water promotes economic and inclusive growth in Lebanon.

 Water has an important role to play also in UNDP’s support to SDG achievement in Lebanon.
 The UN Strategic Framework 2017–2020, which coordinates actions across UN agencies, outlines for example support to the Government in developing water management facilities to promote local and inclusive growth, improving environmental governance to protect water ecosystems and ensuring safe water delivery to the most vulnerable populations.

 In the coming years, Lebanon is projected to experience a significant increase in agricultural productivity.
 Tal Abbas, known throughout the country for its farming tradition that has been passed from generation to generation, is seeing a positive trend already.
 “The new canals were constructed to last a hundred years.
 This doesn’t only benefit me, but my children and the children of my children,” says Mikhael.
 His daughter is currently studying agricultural engineering and is planning to come back and work together with her father — as long as there is enough water.

-Lebanon will present its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
-Between 9 and 18 July this year, 47 countries will tell the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.
+Lebanon presented its first Voluntary National Review on the country’s progress of the SDGs at the High-level Political Forum (HLPF) in 2018 New York, an annual UN-led meeting that brings together ministers, business leaders and civil society.
+47 countries told the world how they are implementing the Goals — including their best practices and current challenges to move the SDGs from paper to practice.